 Due to the Covid-19 pandemic, the Durango Botanic Gardens are serious about protecting our visitors and our volunteers.
-Accordingly, while we are still conducting outdoor tours, we practice seriously safe social distancing and the wearing of masks.
+Accordingly, while we are still conducting some outdoor tours, we seriously practice safe social distancing and the wearing of masks.
 If you or your organization would like a tour of the Durango Botanic Gardens, call us at 970-880-4841 or email us at email@example.com.

-Our gardens are designed, developed, and maintained by Durango Botanic Garden members for the purposes of education and demonstration.
+Our gardens are designed, developed, and maintained by the Durango Botanic Gardens, a 501(c)(3) non-profit for the purposes of education and demonstration.
 The gardens evolve as testing and studies are concluded.
 Some plants and trees thrive here and others do not.
 We are dedicated to sharing this information with the public so that they can choose plants and trees that are proven winners in our harsh and unusual climate.
 Accordingly, you may see some plants not listed in our literature or maybe a listed plant can't be found.
 That could be because the plant or tree was still being studied and not quite ready for public sale or that the plant is just not optimum for our growing zone or microclimate.

 The Library Demonstration Garden, seen in wide angle below, is a Plant Select Demonstration Garden.